At a Glance

 ✨Tip Number 2

-Network with current or former employees of British Airways, especially those in technical roles.
-They can provide valuable insights into the company culture and expectations, which can give you an edge during the hiring process.
+Network with current or former employees of British Airways or those in the aviation industry.
+Engaging with them can provide valuable insights into the company culture and expectations, which can help you tailor your approach when applying.

 ✨Tip Number 3